-We opted to ride the Jet Express ferry for several reasons, primarily due to the fact they arrive right in town where the action is, and it was walking distance to the Bachelor & Bachelorette party location.
-Their late-night schedule accommodated a larger number of our group who had to work on Friday and then make the drive to Port Clinton, Ohio, the departure point for the Put-in-Bay Ferry.
+We opted to ride the Jet Express ferry for several reasons, primarily due to the fact they arrived right in town where the action is, and it was walking distance to the Bachelor & Bachelorette party location.
+Their late-night schedule accommodated a more significant number of our group who had to work on Friday and then drive to Port Clinton, Ohio, the departure point for the Put-in-Bay Ferry.

 They had ample parking for our vehicles, and the ticketing and boarding were easy.
 They even had a bar for those who needed a pre-arrival cocktail!
 Our trip took about 30 minutes and included a narrated tour with some fascinating Put-in-Bay History.
-We passed by a really cool ship up on a cliff that we learned was a residence!
-People actually live in a boat on land on an island in Ohio!
-Upon departure and arrival, the crew of the Jet Express wheeled our luggage on and off the boat.
-The ride over was smooth as can be.
+We passed a really cool ship up on a cliff that we learned was a residence!
+People live in a boat on land on an island in Ohio!
+Upon departure and arrival, the crew of the Jet Express wheeled our luggage on and off the ship.
+The ride over was smooth, as can be.

-Check-in time was not until 4 pm at the Put-in-Bay Resort, however, some of the rooms were ready early and they allowed us to check in early, store luggage and use these rooms to change to enjoy the pool.
-Wait did I say pool?
-That is an UNDERSTATEMENT This place has a swim-up bar called the Blue Marlin, a 40 person MASSIVE jacuzzi, and a DJ named Adubb who had the entire place having fun and enjoying the music.
+Check-in time was not until 4 pm at the Put-in-Bay Resort, however, some of the rooms were ready early, and they allowed us to check in early, store luggage, and use these rooms to change to enjoy the pool.
+Wait, did I say pool?
+That is an UNDERSTATEMENT This place has a swim-up bar called the Blue Marlin, a 40-person MASSIVE jacuzzi, and a DJ named Adubb who had the entire place having fun and enjoying the music.
 We saw people of all ages interacting with the DJ and having a blast.
-This place definitely set the stage for where we were going to be all day Saturday!
+This place set the stage for where we were going to be all day Saturday!

 Friday Night at Put-in-Bay!
 It’s GO TIME!